arjun-menon/pypage/ReadMe.rst

 - Handle user code errors gracefully with an optional "embed_errors" option

-- Raise an error for 2 sec+ while loops.
+- Raise an exception for 2 sec+ while loops, or make the time limit optional

-- Support '=' assignment in single-line code tags
+- Support '=' assignment in single-line code tags (probably not)

-- while loops: 2 sec+ loops should just issue a warning

 - (Maybe) Provide Jinja2-like filter (|) by overloading the bitwise OR operator (if possible).